yitzchak/common-lisp-jupyter/Readme.md

 I create these images by executing Maxima and loading CL-Jupyter into Maxima, and then saving an image.
 See `make-maxima-jupyter-recipe.txt`.

+## Code highlighting installation ##

+Highlighting Maxima code is handled by CodeMirror in the notebook and Pygments in HTML export.

+The CodeMirror mode for Maxima is maxima.js.
+To install it, find the CodeMirror mode installation directory, create a directory named "maxima" there, copy maxima.js to the maxima directory, and update codemirror/mode/meta.js as shown in codemirror-mode-meta-patch.
+Yes, this is pretty painful, sorry about that.

+The Pygments lexer for Maxima is maxima_lexer.py.
+To install it, find the Pygments installation directory, copy maxima_lexer.py to that directory, and update lexers/_mapping.py as shown in pygments-mapping-patch.
+Yes, this is pretty painful too.

 ## Running Maxima-Jupyter